marlenemora/hello-world/README.md

 # hello-world
-relearning the basics of GitHub
+Relearning the basics of GitHub because I want to start taking my career in tech more seriously!